AnnaZhiv/gcushen.github.io/content/post/git_post/index.md

 git push --force
 ```

+And I do so only for my homework, not with personal aims.
 But who knows maybe in one day I will really need for version control....
 In my current life I use version control only in overleaf and I enjoy it!
 It make opportunity GitHub once will be helpful for me.

+Worth noting that in the past month, I have learned new things about GitHub.
-Moreover, the GitHub pages, which I first know at the last month seems to be useful.
-So, Thank to the Dmitri Kulyabov I
+For example, GitHub pages, which are used in this project, seem to be useful.

-# How I use

-A month ago I learn a second way to link GitHub
+Thanks to Professor Dmitri Kulyabov, I am now familiar with the GitHub tool, which is obviously a great tool for developers.
+However, I am not yet ready to dive deep into this system.
+If I need it again, though, I won't be so confused by it.